 Chris previously managed communications and marketing efforts for seven client associations at the management services company Verto Solutions and the Renewable Fuels Association, the leading trade association for the U.S. ethanol industry.
 Prior to moving to the nation’s capital, he worked on independent film productions in Los Angeles.

 Chris holds a master’s degree in public relations and corporate communications from Georgetown University and a bachelor’s degree in film and television from Boston University.

-Deborah Hoesly joined Lutheran Services in America in October 2014 as Vice President of Development.
-In this role, Deborah is responsible for individual, corporate and foundation giving, as well as donor relations and development strategy.
+Deborah Hoesly is the Chief Mission Advancement Officer at Lutheran Services in America.
+Deborah joined Lutheran Services in America in October 2014 as Vice President of Development.
+Deborah is responsible for individual, corporate and foundation giving, as well as donor relations and development strategy.

 Prior to joining the organization, Deborah served as Director of Development at George Mason University’s College of Visual and Performing Arts in Fairfax, Virginia, where she was responsible for securing and monitoring compliance of $2 million in annual support for the college’s seven academic disciplines as well for the “Great Performances at Mason,” the university’s premiere presenting series of national performances, and ARTS by George!, the College’s signature annual benefit event.